-On July 19, 2022, we received a written notice from The Nasdaq Stock Market indicating that we were not in compliance with the \$1.00 minimum bid price requirement set forth in Nasdaq Listing Rule 5550(a) (2) for continued listing on The Nasdaq Capital Market.
+On July 19, 2022, we received a written notice from The Nasdaq Stock Market indicating that we were not in compliance with the \$1.00 minimum bid price requirement set forth in Nasdaq Listing Rule 5550(a)(2) for continued listing on The Nasdaq Capital Market.
 The notice provided that we have until January 16, 2023 to regain compliance.
 If at any time during this period the closing bid price of our common stock is at least \$1.00 per share for a minimum of 10 consecutive business days, Nasdaq will provide us with a written confirmation of compliance and the matter will be closed.
 In order to regain compliance with the bid price requirement, we effected a 1-for-50 reverse stock split of our issued and outstanding common stock on December 23, 2022.
-On January 17, 2023, Nasdaq provided us with written confirmation that we have regained compliance with Listing Rule 5550(a)(2) and the matter is now closed.
+Following the reverse stock split, the closing bid price of our common stock has been at least \$1.00 for at least 10 consecutive business days as of the date of this prospectus.
+Therefore, we expect Nasdaq to provide us with written confirmation of compliance.